-You’re all going to do great!
-And if you don’t, it’s not like this shit matters.
+It’s CFA time tomorrow and we know everyone taking it is going to do great!
+And if you don’t, it’s not like this shit matters– just ask any of your MBA friends.
+Alternatively, think about it this way– becoming a Chartered Financial Analyst will spell the end of your budding pornography career.
+If you’re truly beside yourself with worry, just breathe and remember that as someone very wise once said, it’s about the journey, not the designation.
 Plus, we’ll be throwing a special pity party for the failures, so there’s that to look forward to.
 And because I know some of you are sensitive:

 Here’s what she wrote earlier this week to a relationship columnist with the Boston Globe:

 Long time, first time.
 Back story is that I started dating my best friend of about five years this past September.
 He is the most kindhearted, gentle, and fun person I know.
 He has seen me go through my share of bad relationships and heartache.
 He’s two years older than me and this is his first real relationship and longest relationship.
 We both started to like each other early last year but didn’t act on it until the summer.
 We were scared to cross the line and he was studying for Part 2 of the CFA (crazy finance test!) all last winter/spring so I didn’t want to distract him.

 He was always the one pushing for us to start dating once it was on the table, and after spending time with him, I grew to love him.
 It’s by far the best relationship I’ve been in and he treats me so well I could see myself spending the rest of my life with him (I’m 23.
 I’ve been around the block.
 I’ve known him for 5 years).